GigiusB/djaxei/README.md

-# A django admin extension for imorting exporting records from/to xls/ods
+# A django admin extension for importing exporting records from/to xls/ods

 A Python library project template using:
 * pytest
 * flake8
 * tox
 * bumpversion
-* pre-commit
 * isort

 * Free software: MIT license